feeekkk/UsefulMarionetteViewBehaviors/README.md

 # UsefulMarionetteViewBehaviors
-A collection of a few marionette view behaviors that I find myself using often
+A collection of a few marionette view behaviors that I find myself using often.
+Enjoy and feel free to contribute.

 ##Installation
 `bower install useful-marionette-view-behaviors --save`

-##CollectionLoading
+##LoadingIndicator
-A Marionette view behavior that will display a loading gif in place of an empty view while a collection is being fetched.
-Once the collection has finished being fetched, the itemviews / empty view will be shown depending on the outcome of the request.
+A Marionette view behavior that will either a) use NProgress or b) display a loading gif when a collection / model is being fetched from the server.

 ##ModelFormSave
 A Marionette view behavior useful for applying to a view that displays a form to update a model.
 It will loop through the views $el and look for specially marked inputs containing data to save to the model.
 Will also optionally display validation errors in the dom.